-From the military, there are two retirement plans currently in use by the Military, the Legacy and Blended Retirement System (BRS).
+From the military, there are two retirement plans currently in use, the Legacy and Blended Retirement System (BRS).
 Which one you are eligible for is determined by your initial date of entry.
 If you are unsure of which plan you fall under, check your LES.